Heandy27/heandy27/README.md

-# ¡Hola! 👋 💫
+# ¡Hello! 👋 💫
 [![LinkedIn](https://github.com/Heandy27/heandy27/blob/main/Comp-1.gif)](https://www.linkedin.com/in/heandy27/)
-Soy un programador junior de 28 años de Ecuador, apasionado por el desarrollo de software y siempre en busca de aprender y sobresalir.
-Trabajo con JavaScript, Python, React, Bootstrap, y Flask.
-Me encanta colaborar en proyectos innovadores y mejorar mis habilidades constantemente.
-Estoy ansioso por unirme a un equipo dinámico y contribuir con mi energía y perspectiva fresca. ¡Conectemos y hagamos algo increíble juntos!
+I am a full stack developer from Ecuador, passionate about software development and always eager to learn and excel.
+I work with JavaScript, Python, React, Bootstrap, and Flask.
+I love collaborating on innovative projects and constantly improving my skills.
+I am excited to join a dynamic team and contribute with my energy and fresh perspective.
+Let's connect and create something amazing together!

 <h2>🌟 Top Skills 🌟</h2>
 <ul>